wcj365/python-stats-dataviz/assignments/individual_project/Part_A.md

     - There are 22 topics inclding Health, Environment, Education, Energy, etc.
     - For each topic of your interest, explore the vast indicators
 - Determine what indicators are interesting to you
+    - You must select at least two indicators
+    - The two indicators should have some relationship/association (for example health vs wealth, education vs employment)
 - Determine what countries are interesting to you
-    - You must select at least two countries for comparison
+    - You must select a few countries for comparison
+    - You are not just randomly picking countries
+    - You pick the countries that show some characteristics so that the comparison makes sense.
+    - For example, you may select countries in BRICS or G7
 - Determine what time span you would like to cover
     -  The data span from 1960 to 2021
     -  Your time span must be at least 5 years